DavidCPorter/janus-framework/janus_example_search.md

 ##### REMOTE:
 _janus provides benchmarking even if you don't have cloud resources but emulating them with Docker locally.
 So, if you choose this route, please_:
-- add 0.0.0.0 as hostname for config file in ~/.ssh/config for all servers used in docker-compose.yml (see config-host.example)
+- add 0.0.0.0 as hostname for config file in ~/.ssh/config for all servers used in docker-compose.yml (see examples/config-host.example)
 - make sure docker desktop configuration allocates enough CPU cores and RAM (50% of your machine is good)
+- run docker-compose --compatibility up -d
-- run `$ bash container_rsa.yml` to load ssh keyss into your containers.
+- run `$ bash container_rsa.yml` to load ssh keys into your containers.

 ###### for standard cloud deployment:
 step1: